 We are pleased to welcome Paula Walsh as the new UKIMEA Region Chair.
-Paula, brings extensive experience and a collaborative approach to her new role.
+Paula, who is also a director of the Company, brings extensive experience and a collaborative approach to her new role.
 Her appointment signifies our commitment to maintaining strong regional leadership and fostering closer ties with our partners in the UKIMEA region.